 Don’t Edit While You Write — Seriously, never do that!
 It’s one of the biggest culprits of slow writing not only because it makes the process last longer, but also because it triggers disappointment and frustration.
 As a writer, you’ll never be completely satisfied with your work, which is why you need to separate your author from your inner critic at the very start.

 Editing comes two steps after writing.
-In between, they are proofreading, which is usually the only absolutely necessary post-production routine if the artwork in the case is a blog post.
+In between, they are proofreading, which is usually the only necessary post-production routine if the artwork in the case is a blog post.
 While editing focuses on sentence structure and style consistency, proofreading eliminates spelling, grammar, and typographical errors.

 These mistakes can ruin the entire article, regardless of how well-written it is, and make you look unprofessional and educated.
 If aiming towards a great quality of writing, however, you’ll need to be both your proofreader and editor.

 Most bloggers write a conclusion at the very end of the process after the rest of the article has been edited.
 It’s not a common practice, but it can be a helpful one.
 Having read an entire piece for a couple of times, you earn an insight that allows you to naturally conclude your thoughts.

 Using the same technique, we’ll take the opportunity to remind you that an accomplished blog writer is the one who stays focused on the material, drafts with the end in mind, researches in advance, and only edits once the full post has been written.
 It’s not a short process, but with serious practice, it’s not a time-consuming one either.